Download the U.S. Ski Team - Ski Racing app

 The seventh annual USSA Club Excellence Conference took place May 13-14, 2014, in Park City, UT.

-As she crossed the finish line, there was a moment of silence.
-Then there was the roar of the crowd.
-She saw the scoreboard and it was green.
+Jessie Diggins skied to her best 15k classic World Cup result, winning a photo finish to take 10th.

-Robby Kelley (Starksboro, VT) was the top American finisher at the Audi FIS Ski World Cup slalom—delighting the crowd by hiking to finish 27th, over 50 seconds off first place.
+Tommy Ford finished 14th in Sunday’s Audi FIS Ski World Cup giant slalom in Garmisch-Partenkircher, Germany.

-Mikaela Shiffrin put down a solid second run and finished fifth in Tuesday’s Audi FIS Ski World Cup giant slalom.
+Mikaela Shiffrin (Eagle-Vail, CO) showed off her speed skills, coming from bib 31 to steal fourth place in the Audi FIS Ski World Cup super G in Cortina—her best ever finish in a speed event.

-Utah's snow-blanketed Olympic venues are ready to welcome the world for the USANA FIS Nordic Junior World Championships and U23 Cross Country World Championships January 30-February 5.
+Colby Stevenson earned his first World Cup win and Caroline Claire earned her first World Cup podium with a third-place finish at the FIS World cup slopestyle event in Italy.

 Congratulations, Lindsey Vonn!